-Edinburgh Review will not venture again to issue the anti-physiological dictum above referred to.
-Should it do so, the merest tyro among its readers would laugh it to scorn.
-The lamented author, who fell into so gross an error, (which, by the way, was not, so far as I know, reprehended, or even noticed, by any physiologist, except the phrenologists,) when he ventured into regions previously unexplored by him, announced, in the same article, his intention. if at the end of ten years from that date, phrenology should still survive, to annihilate it once more.
+Such being the case, it is not unreasonable to anticipate the universal reception of Phrenology in the course of another half century or another generation.
+I may safely hazard the prediction, that the Edinburgh Review will not venture again to issue the anti-physiological dictum above referred to.
+Should it do so, the merest tyro among its readers would laugh it to scorn. lamented author, who fell into so gross an error (which, by the way, was not, so far as I know, reprehended or even noticed, by any physiologist, except the phrenologists), when he ventured into regions previously unexplored by him, announced, in the same article, his intention, if at the end of ten years from that date, phrenology should still survive, to annihilate it once more.
 At the end of the ten years, with the inconvenient tenacity of life exhibited by all truths, physiological or metaphysical, or of any other kind, phrenology was more rampant than ever, and as we have seen, it continues to exist.

-"The thane of Cawdor lives; a prosprous gentleman;" and phrenology still awaits the coup de grace, for that promise was never fulfilled.
+"The Thane of Cawdor lives; a prosp'rous gentleman;"

+and phrenology still awaits the coup de grace, for that promise was never fulfilled.

-3. As I admit the fundamental doctrines of phrenology, without imagining so new a science to be perfect or complete, I am quite prepared to find it confirmed in the magnetic sleep, as it is in the waking state.
+3. As I admit the fundamental doctrines of phrenology, without imagining so new a science to be perfect or complete, I am quite prepared to find it confirmed in the mesmeric sleep, as it is in the making state.
+Let us now see what the facts are waking state.
 Let us now see what the facts are.

-In some magnetic sleepers, if we touch with the finger any given part of the head, such, for example, as the organ of Tune, or of Self-Esteem, without a word of suggestion, we instantly obtain a corresponding manifestation.
+In some mesmeric sleepers, if we touch with the finger any given part of the head, such, for example, as the organ of Tune, or of Self-Esteem, without a word of suggestion, we instantly obtain a corresponding manifestation.
 It is really, in many cases, like touching the keys of an organ (in the other sense of the word) when the bellows are full of wind, and the sound instantly follows.
 If Tune be the organ touched, the subject forthwith breaks into song.
-If it be Self-Esteem, he throws back his head, struts with immense dignity, and declares himself superior to the rest of mankind.
-Touch the organ of Love of children, and he dandles an imaginary babe, with most paternal affection.
+If it be Self-Esteem, he throws back his head, struts with immense dignity, and declares himself superior to the rest of man-

+Touch the organ of Love of Children, and he dandles an imaginary babe, with most paternal affection.
 Touch Benevolence, the expression changes to that of compassion; his hand is thrust into his pocket, and held forth with all his store.
 Touch Acquisitiveness, the griping miser instantly appears, and with appropriate look and speech, the money is restored to its original receptacle; it is well if the nearest object, however bulky, be not also "boned," to use a slang but expressive phrase.
 If Caution be the stop touched, the music is the most distressing, nay, often appalling pantomime of fear, or of misery.
 But if Hope be played on, the clouds vanish, and joyous sunshine gilds every feature.
 Such are a few of the effects produced.
 I speak of but a small part of what I have often seen, and often produced.
 It is unnecessary to say that I have done so in cases where no deception was or could be practised.
 The question is rather, How are these effects produced?